296777513/pedometer/README.md

 # pedometer

-this is a pedometer demo
+this is a pedometer demo,I will rewrite with kotlin